RENTER SUPPORT FUND

 We fund renter households in Minneapolis who are spending more than third of their income on housing costs.
 Funds are distributed based on a lottery system.
 You must be a Minneapolis resident to receive support.

-The fund supports 25 new renters every month.
-Selected applicants will receive $300 a month for 3 months ($900 total).
+In 2021, the fund supported 25 new renters every month, including over 30 additional renters throughout the year depending on the availability of funds.
+Selected applicants received $300 a month for 3 months ($900 total).

-Accepted applications will be notified within 2 business days of the application close date and receive payment by the 5th of the month.
+Accepted applicants are notified within 2 business days of the application close date and, if randomly selected, will receive payment by the 5th of the month via check or PayPal.

 What can I use this money for?

-There is no restrictions on how you spend your money.
+There are no restrictions on how recipients spend the money.
 Possible uses could go toward utilities or rent payments, legal fees, household needs, or making ends meet.

 Staff will also work to connect you with one of our referral partners to support professional development, food access, health and wellness, and other services, whether you're selected for funding or not.